 Load & Predict 1 liner

-library provides 2 simple methods with which most NLP tasks can be solved while achieving state-of-the-art
+The johnsnowlabs library provides 2 simple methods with which most NLP tasks can be solved while achieving state-of-the-art

 results.